 Genuine Shindaiwa Parts and Assemblies for your Shindaiwa products are available only from an Authorized Shindaiwa Dealer.
 When you do need to buy parts always have the Model Number and Serial Number of the unit with you.
-Image shows serial number location.
 For future reference, write them in the space provided below.